Code-Institute-Submissions/Code-Institute-Milestone-1-User-Centric-Frontend/README.md

 #### Manual Testing Bugs
 The toggle navbar is behind the content in Safari.

-## Automate Testing
+## Automated Testing
-The automate testing was done using the following tools:
+The automate testing was executed by the following tools:

 * Chrome Lighthouse